 Reports: Nissan failed to report income for Ghosn in Japan

-August 20, 2020 by Yuri Kageyama, The Associated Press
+By Yuri Kageyama, The Associated Press

 TOKYO – The case against former Nissan executive Carlos Ghosn may have taken another turn as Japanese media report allegations that the automaker declared as expenses 1.15 billion yen ($10.8 million) in his taxable personal income.